-Our first priority on homelessness is to deal with rough sleeping.
+Our first priority on homelessness is prevention.
 In June 2010 we established a cross-government working group on homelessness, bringing together ministers from 8 government departments.
-The group works to help rough sleepers, and those at risk of homelessness, to stay off the streets.
+The group works to improve the lives of those who do become homeless and helps rough sleepers to stay off the streets.

-On 21 December 2011 we announced a further £18.5 million funding for local councils to prevent homelessness.
+In December 2011 we announced a further £18.5 million funding for local councils to prevent homelessness.
 This will help local councils ensure nobody is turned away without clear and useful advice when they’re most in need.
-This is on top of the £12.5 million that we’re providing to Crisis to help find stable private rented accommodation for single homeless people, including priority groups such as recovering drug users and ex-offenders, find stable, privately rented accommodation.
+We’ve also given Crisis £13 million to help find single homeless people, including priority groups such as recovering drug users and ex-offenders, find stable, privately rented accommodation.

 We’re investing an additional £1.7 million in a new scheme to support local councils to deliver a Gold Standard homelessness prevention service.
-The peer-led support scheme will provide a host of free training and support to help council homelessness teams learn from each other to deliver the best possible service.
-It will be delivered by the National Practitioner Support Service hosted by Winchester City Council and supported by the National Homelessness Advice Service.
-The scheme formally open for applications on 1 May 2013.
+The peer-led support scheme will provide free training and support to help homelessness teams learn from each other.
+It will be run by the National Practitioner Support Service and supported by the National Homelessness Advice Service.

 In February 2014 we published the fourth annual statistical release following the introduction of revised guidance on evaluating the extent of rough sleeping.
 The figures revealed that nearly 2,500 people sleep out across England on any given night.

 We’re working with the Cabinet Office on the Fair Chance Fund - a £15 million payment by results programme.
 The prgramme targets young, homeless people (mainly 18 to 24 year olds) with difficult which if left unaddressed, are likely to lead to long-term benefit dependency, health problems and increased crime.